zibaparsons/Tensorflow-Deep-Learning/siamese-convolutional-neural-network/README.md

-# Siamese Architecture Unsing Convolutional Neural Networks
+# Siamese Architecture Using Convolutional Neural Networks

 This repository is dedicated to desing and implement the Siamese architecture using the Convolutional Neural Networks.
 `TensorFlow` is the framework used for design and the input data format is `HDF5` however basically the data format can be